oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 \*_kernel.h
 -----------

+In the directory structure of the ``Abc`` algorithm, there are files with a `_kernel.h` suffix.
-Those files contain the definitions of one or several template classes that define member functions that do the actual computations.
+These files contain the definitions of one or several template classes that define member functions that do the actual computations.
 Here is a variant of the ``Abc`` training algorithm kernel definition in the file `abc_classification_train_kernel.h`: